nortonvanz/Bank-Churn-Prediction/README.md

 Considering the model is on cycle 1, and there is a lot of opportunity to improve it, the result can be even greater in the future.

 ## 10 Improvements for Next Cycles
-**EDA:**
-  - Build the analyses via Python, so that I have control over the size of the bins and can perform more detailed inspections of the data.

 **Modeling:**